BEFORE YOU PURCHASE.

 She is a Certified Eating Disorder Registered Dietitian and Supervisor, certified Intuitive Eating Counselor and Certified ACSM personal trainer.
 In addition to her group private practice and three adjunct teaching positions, Marci launched an online eating disorders training for dietitians in 2015 and co-directs a specialized eating disorder internship at Simmons College.

 Marci volunteers for a number of national eating disorder organizations including the iaedp certification committee and is serving as an eating disorder resource professional for The Academy of Nutrition and Dietetics.
 She has spoken locally and nationally at numerous conferences and media outlets.

-She is Director of Body Positive Australia and The Mindful Dietitian, which aims to build a strong community of like-minded RDs from all over the world.
-She has 15 years’ experience as an Eating Disorder, Mindfulness, Mindful Eating and Body Image specialist working with a wide variety of people.
+Fiona is Director of The Mindful Dietitian, which aims to build a strong community of like-minded Dietitians from all over the world, and a Podcast of the same name featuring Dietitians and Health Professionals as guests.
+Fiona has 20 years’ experience as a Trauma-informed Eating Disorder and Body Image specialist working with a wide variety of people including high performance athletes.